isomerpages/mlaw-acd/_regulated-dealers/1-registration.md

   <tr>
     <th class="tg-73oq" colspan="2"><span style="font-weight:bold">Important Notice</span><br><br>
 • Ensure that you have the CorpPass and UEN of the business entity that the Registration Certificate will be issued to.<br>
-• You have updated your business particulars with the Accountancy and Corporate Regulatory Authority (ACRA) so that the updated information can be auto-populated in the application form.<br>
+• You have updated your business particulars with the Accounting and Corporate Regulatory Authority (ACRA) so that the updated information can be auto-populated in the application form.<br>
 • There should only be one application per business entity i.e. one application per UEN.
-You can have multiple outlets per application.<br>
+You can enter multiple outlets per application.<br>
 • It may take around 4 weeks for the Registrar to process an application for registration before granting the registration.
 It may take longer if additional information is required.<br><br></th>
   </tr>
   <tr>